Tschüß In German: 5 Alternatives You Should Use Instead (With Examples)

 While we have stolen this alternative from the Italien, it is in Germany only used to say goodbye.
 Also, younger people made up the rhyme “Ciao mit V” which has no meaning at all, it’s just said for fun.

-Did you know that there are many alternatives for “ich heiße”?
-Here I have a video for you, where you can learn them.
-Have fun!
+Did you know that there are many alternatives for “ich heiße“?
+Read that on our blog, too!

 Similar Posts